stevenirby/unfuckemail/README.md

 Found a promotional email that isn't being caught?
 Please contribute!

 1. Fork this repository
-2. Add the new pattern to `filters.yml`
+2. Add the new pattern to [`filters.yml`](https://github.com/stevenirby/unfuckemail/blob/master/filters.yml)
 3. Submit a pull request

-This project is part of the larger [UnfuckEmail](https://github.com/stevenirby/unfuckemail) ecosystem.

 ## 📄 License